 Response Surface Methodology is a statistical test setup with more factors on different levels combined in one experiment.
 It is used when analyzing complex problems with a multiple of influence factors in once including interactions.
 This is done by using test arrays.
 A RSM is advanced DOE with specially designed arrays for calculating interactions and quadratic responses.

-When comparing a standard DOE with a RSM the DOE gives a 2D image of the output of 1 factors a RSM produces a 3D image of the output of 2 factors in one image.
+When comparing a standard DOE with a RSM the DOE gives a 2D image of the output of 1 factor, a RSM produces a 3D image of the output of 2 factors in one image.

 Standard DOE 2D